7sg/backend/README.md

 ## Problem
 Aim of this project is to make any codebase or repository safe and protect them from attacker.
-At very high level, it can scan any repositor, do the static analayis over it and produce the report.
+At very high level, it can scan any repository, do the static analayis over it and produce the report.

 ## Infrastructure